 Those are almost always false.

-Uh, could it be that the song exists is just not the shooter?
+Could it be that the song exists?

-I mean it's not impossible, but it fits the pattern of things that are usually fake.
+I mean, it's not impossible, but it fits the pattern of things that are usually fake.

 How could it happen then?